-Proscription (proscriptio, pl. proscriptiones) it was originally in ancient Rome announcing the auction of the debtor’s property, and later enlisting of outlaws – political opponents and in consequence depriving them of their citizenship, property and sentencing to exile.
+Proscription (proscriptio, pl. proscriptiones) was originally in ancient Rome announcing the auction of the debtor’s property, and later enlisting of outlaws – political opponents and in consequence depriving them of their citizenship, property and sentencing to exile.
 Prudential children and grandchildren were marked with infamy.

 For the release or even the killing of hiding Romans, anyone could get high prizes (2 talents); slaves were promised freedom (period of the second triumvirate).
 The names of citizens subjected to proscriptions were placed on stone tablets in public places.
 The most severe punishments were sought for all help.